-Put the jewelry into a small strainer and place it in the bowl to soak for about five minutes.
+Put the jewelry into a small strainer and place it in the bowl of plain seltzer water to soak for about five minutes.
 Swish it around, fishing out each piece to go over settings and crevices with a soft toothbrush.
 Return items to the strainer and rinse under running water.
 Dry with a soft cloth.

-This works well on gold and platinum bands with diamonds or other hard stones.
-Drop a denture tablet into a glass containing a cup of water, and set your ring into the glass.
+This DIY tip works well on gold and platinum bands.
+Plus, it’s safe for diamonds or other hard stones.
+Drop a denture tablet into a glass containing a cup of water and set your ring into the glass.
 Let it sit for a few minutes, and then remove your ring and rinse.

 13. Use baking soda and water to remove tarnish from silver.

-Line a tray with a piece of crumpled aluminum foil, and place your jewelry on the foil.
+Line a tray with a piece of crumpled aluminum foil and place your jewelry on the foil.
 Sprinkle a layer of baking soda over the jewelry, then pour hot water over it.